LucasFoulkes/obsidian/Misc Ideas.md

 - Addon for Obsidian to instert current date

 - Addon for Obsidian to autocomplete like in github copiliot

 - Addon for Obsidian to search in like google

-- Addon/Pluggin for Obsidian for cloud storage backup
+### Addon/Pluggin for Obsidian for cloud storage backup
+Obsidian Github kinda does this
+==Uploading and updating should be automated==

-- cloud computer with gpu
+### Cloud computer with gpu